st9007a/st9007a/README.md

 ## About Me

 - A programmer working in machine learning and deep learning now.
-- Around 6 years experience of coding.
+- Start coding from 2015.
-- Around 2 years experience about working as a software engineer and data scientist.
+- Being a software engineer and data scientist from 2019.
 - A big fan of [NeoVim](https://github.com/neovim/neovim).
 - A fan of [TensorFlow](https://www.tensorflow.org)